anninterpreter/100-Days-Of-MLCode/README.md

 ## Day11: Oct 28,2018
 **Today's Work** : Week 3 Completed In 'Machine Learning With Python' By IBM on Coursera.
 Learned about Support Vector Machine (SVM) model for Classification.
 Learned about what 'Kernel' is and impletemented SVM model for 2 different Kernels.
 This Classification model was impletementd on data about Patients being Benign or Malignant.

+## Day12: Oct 29,2018
+**Today's Work** : Week 4 In 'Machine Learning With Python' By IBM on Coursera.
+Intorduction to Clustering and different types of Clustering.
+Understanding about Clustering as Unsupervised Machine Learning technique.
+Leaned about K-Means Clustering Algorithm that falls in Partion Clustering type.
+Implemented K-Means Clustering model on random data and then for Customer Segmentation based on their Demographical Data.